osupplisson/hpv_prevalence/README.md

 * OS (1st author) is funded by a Ph.D. grant from the ANRS|Maladies infectieuses émergentes (grant number 22485).
 * NT (2nd author) is funded by a research grant from the ANRS|Maladies infectieuses émergentes (grant number 21290).
 * This project was also funded by the ANRS|Maladies infectieuses émergentes through the research project ANRS-0681-MIST.

+## Data sharing

+Important: Data cannot be shared due to legal constraints associated with using the French reference methodology MR-004.

 ## Acknowledgements